There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 - Learn more about Kongsberg industrial history, from the development of Kongsberg Våpenfabrikk (the Kongsberg arms factory) to the growth of its high-tech companies of today.

-- Gain historical insight into coin production from “silverdalers” to modern nickel coins, as well as medals from the great Nordic War to the Nobel Peace Prize.
+- Gain historical insight into the Norwegian coin production, as well as medals from the great Nordic War to the Nobel Peace Prize.
 The first coins produced in Norway were made at the mint at Akershus Fortress in 1628, using silver from the silver mines.
 In 1686, coin production was moved to Kongsberg, where it remains today.
 These coins still carry a crossed hammer and chisel - the international symbol of mining.

 - Take a trip through the golden age of Norwegian ski jumping from 1924 to 1952, an era dominated by the “Kongsberg-jumpers”, including brothers Sigmund, Asbjørn, and Birger Ruud as the local champions.
 Here, visitors will find everything from silver cups from local competitions to Olympic medals.